 CREATE A CENTRAL DONATION SPOT

-Missoula Food Bank can lend you bins or boxes.
+Missoula Food Bank & Community Center can lend you bins or boxes.
 (We also have banners and coin canisters!)

 LET PEOPLE KNOW

-Use flyers in break rooms, posters, emails, Facebook – anyway you can think of that is appropriate to spread the news about your drive.
-(We have sample flyers your can download and print off in the “Downloads” section below).
+Use flyers in break rooms, posters, emails, Facebook, Instagram – any way you can think of that is appropriate to spread the news about your drive.
+(We have sample flyers you can download and print off in the “Downloads” section below).

-Have a kick-off meeting/lunch/coffee break/ etc. Missoula Food Bank staff is happy to come and talk to your group about hunger in Missoula and the impact your food drive has on our community and store.
+Have a kick-off meeting/lunch/coffee break/ etc. Missoula Food Bank & Community Center staff is happy to come and talk to your group about hunger in Missoula and the impact your food drive has on our community and store.

 Get people excited about the Food Drive by offering incentives like a pizza party, favorite parking space, or other rewards for top donors.
 Keep sending out creative messages to keep people excited about reaching the goal.

-Do awards, thank-you’s, shout outs – whatever you want to do to acknowledge those that helped out!
+Give awards, thank-you’s, shout outs – whatever you want to do to acknowledge those that helped out!
 Also, CONGRATULATE yourself on a job well done!
-It’s through your efforts that Missoula Food Bank can provide food to thousands of people each month.
+It’s through your efforts that Missoula Food Bank & Community Center can provide food to thousands of people each month.